Sophos Firewall v19.5 - All new features in this update

 Hardware Support

-Improved support for 40G interfaces with automatic detection of extended port configurations on XGS 5500 and 6500 models.
+Improved support for 40G interfaces with automatic detection of extended port configurations for XGS 5500 and 6500 models.

-The hardware support for the 5G modules, which was listed in the EAP, is now no longer included in the final version v19.5.
-I guess the modules are coming a bit later than expected.
+The hardware support for the 5G modules, which was listed in the EAP, is no longer included in the final v19.5 version.
+I therefore suspect the modules will come a little later than expected.

-As you can see, Sophos is now putting a lot of effort into showing the new features in videos, which we think is very cool.
-Often there were new features that were lost in the release notes and only a few people noticed.
-In addition to the feature videos above, there is also a video about Sophos Firewall 19.5 as a whole.
+As you can see, Sophos is now making a real effort to show new features in videos, which we think is very cool.
+In the past, new features often disappeared in the release notes and only a few people noticed them.
+In addition to the videos on individual features embedded above, there is also a video covering Sophos Firewall 19.5 as a whole.

 Updates are no longer free for long

-So now we would have the first update since version 19.0 MR1 and the counter for the free updates starts at three.
-After the installation, more precisely when uploading the new firmware image 19.5, it is then at two.
+This means we now have the first update since version 19.0 MR1, and the counter for free updates starts at three.
+After installation, or more precisely when uploading the new 19.5 firmware image, it drops to two.

-If you now look at the innovations in this update, which is admittedly a major update, but you can already see that here are many new features that make the Sophos Firewall again a bit better.
-This development has to be paid for, and as you know from smartphone apps, many developers are switching to the subscription model to get paid for this very development.
+If you look at the new features in this update, which is admittedly a larger update, you can already see that many additions are coming that make Sophos Firewall better again.
+This development has to be paid for, and as we know from smartphone apps, many developers are switching to subscription models to fund exactly that ongoing development.

-Therefore, if the firmware counter is then at zero, you need an Enhanced Support license, which is included individually or in a license bundle such as Standard Protection, Xstream Protection or Epic Protection.
+Consequently, if the firmware counter then stands at zero, an Enhanced Support license is required, which is included individually or in a license bundle such as Standard Protection, Xstream Protection, or Epic Protection.